 There’s no way around it: senior year is going to be hectic.
 Try to embrace the excitement – the year will fly by before you know it – and relish in knowing that you’re ready for the challenge.
-Today, Zen Admissions is highlighting three specific steps you can take right now to set yourself up for a great start to your senior year.
+In this post, we’re highlighting three specific steps you can take right now to set yourself up for a great start to your senior year.

 1. Create a year-long master calendar.